Upper Extremity Program: Prosthetic Arm & Hand Specialists

 SRT is the only prosthetic company in this part of the country with a specialized Upper Extremity Team for prosthetic arm and hand devices.
-The team consists of Sam Santa-Rita, SRT Founder and Certified Prosthetist, Carolyn McCann, Certified Prosthetist, Brooke O’Steen, OTR and Health Professional Liaison, and Mike Schroeder, Supervising Technician.
+The team consists of Brooke O’Steen, OTR and Health Professional Liaison, Mike Schroeder, Supervising Technician and a team of specially trained prosthetists.

 Combined, our team has decades of specialized prosthetic arm and upper extremity experience.
 Working together with the patient, their physician, family and therapists, SRT utilizes a team approach to provide appropriate, state-of-the-art technology focusing on the overall rehabilitation of the patient.
 The Upper Extremity Team is devoted to the successful outcome of the patient, helping them accomplish their daily tasks and hobbies, to ultimately regain independence.